opf/openproject/docs/system-admin-guide/README.md

 | [GitHub Integration](github-integration)               | How to combine GitHub and OpenProject.                       |
 | [Enterprise on-premises](../enterprise-edition-guide/) | Upgrading your Community Edition to Enterprise on-premises and other administrative topics. |
 | [Enterprise cloud](../cloud-edition-guide/)            | Manage your OpenProject Enterprise cloud and other administrative topics. |

-## Frequently asked questions  - FAQ

-### How do I know if I have system admin permissions?

-If you can choose *Administration* when clicking on your avatar you have system admin permissions.